About SCARC

 The SCARC is an affiliated member of the Wireless Institute of Australia (WIA), which is the National representative body for all amateurs in Australia.
 All SCARC members are encouraged to become a member of the WIA, as they are the recognised body who advocate for the Amateur Operators perspective where current and prospective legislative changes affect the Amateur Community.

 We aim to provide a southern location for SCARC members to meet, socialise and hold our General Meeting nights.
 The club has some members to the north, though the majority of them are located to the south of O'Halloran Hill, spread throughout the Fleurieu Peninsula, towards McLaren Vale and down to Encounter Bay, Victor Harbor and Goolwa.
+With the implementation of the Fleurieu Repeater linking system between VK5RVH Victor Harbor (70cm Repeater) and VK5RSV Willunga (2m Repeater), we have great coverage of the Southern Suburbs and South Coast of the Fleurieu Peninsula.
+For more information, see the SCARC Analogue Repeater page.

 Membership is open to ALL interested persons, with the only requirement being a genuine interest in Amateur Radio.
 We especially welcome the youth of the community, of whom we feel amateur radio as a fantastic leisure activity, as well as providing a social outlet for them.
 An amateur radio interest may well lead to a career in communications, broadcasting, computers or even electronics.
 Our membership is a broad group, made up of people of all professions, trades and callings.
 Many of our members include non-technical backgrounds, like farmers, builders, musicians and retirees to name but a few.